Docmaps-Project/docmaps/packages/ts-sdk/README.md

 **For examples of usage of `fp-ts` pipelines with our `io-ts` codecs, review the [`ts-etl` implementation](https://github.com/Docmaps-Project/docmaps/blob/main/packages/ts-etl/src/plugins/crossref/api.ts).

+### Extended usage with `typed_graph`

 Alternatively, the `typed_graph` class is used for choosing the codec to use based on the `@type` key present in the jsonld.
 This is mainly here to support to-be-implemented RDF use-cases rather than JsonLD use cases, because it only works when the `@type` field is set the input objects, which we generally do not expect except in `Docmap` and `Manifestation` at the moment.
 Generally I recommend you to ignore `typed_graph` until further development makes it more useful.

+A utility function is available on the `TypedGraph` class that can ingest an RDF Quad stream and return a TaskEither that will eventually resolve to a JSONLD object or error.
+It is async, and not time-bound, and so is not recommended for production use at the current time.
+However it does allow type-safe extraction of Docmaps from unstructured in-memory triplestores, such as the results of a SPARQL query.

 ## Documentation